thegetty/quire-docs/content/guide/getting-started.md

 ```

 Just make sure there’s always a space between the colon and the value you enter, and that the value is immediately proceeded by a semi-colon.
 If you don’t see the change, you may need to refresh the browser window.

+PC users won’t yet be able to customize style variables in this way, but can instead edit the styles directly in `quire-starter-theme/static/css/application.css`.

 *Read mmore about applying your own custom CSS styles, altering page templates, and creating a new theme in the [“Customizing Styles”](../styles.md) chapter of this guide.*